 We do.
 Our Memorial Trust provides over $ 24,000 yearly for that purpose.
 However, many of our trusts were established with other purposes besides supporting the operating budget.

 What happens if I make a pledge and find that I cannot fulfill it?

 Your pledge is not a contract.
 It is a spiritual commitment.
-But you do need to inform Ben Hicks if you cannot meet or if you need to adjust your pledge so that we can make adjustments to operations as needed.
+Please inform Ben Hicks or our rector if you cannot meet or if you need to adjust your pledge so that we can make adjustments to operations as needed.